hari-p8-io/sg-gpp-g3/design-docs/fast-accountlookup-service-design.md

 The **Fast Account Lookup Service** is a gRPC-based microservice that provides account lookup and enrichment capabilities for PACS message processing in the Singapore G3 Payment Platform.
 It serves as the primary source for account system detection (VAM/MDZ) and comprehensive account enrichment data.

+**Note**: This service is called by the **fast-inwd-processor-service** which handles overall message orchestration and PACS.002 response generation.

 ### Key Responsibilities
 - Lookup account information based on creditor account IDs
 - Determine account system (VAM, MDZ, MEPS, FAST) based on account patterns